bennyhuo/KotlinBlogTranslation/original/M8 is out!.md

 <p></p>
 {% endraw %}

 One may wonder why wouldn’t we, say, rename one of the functions automatically instead of emitting an error?
 The answers lie in the realm of Java interoperability (nobody likes names invented by the compiler) and binary compatibility (names of things must never change silently, or all dependent code will unexpectedly break).
-On the other hand, you can specify desired JVM names manually with the <em>platformName</em> annotation:
+On the other hand, you can specify desired JVM names manually with the *platformName* annotation:

 {% raw %}
 <p></p>